-NC Shipping and Maritime Operations
+NC Shipping and Maritime Operations SCQF level 6

-The National Certificate (NC) in Shipping and Maritime Operations at SCQF level 6 prepares Merchant Navy Officer trainees for progression to qualifications which form part of deck and engineer officer training programmes.
+The National Certificate (NC) in Shipping and Maritime Operations at SCQF level 6 prepares Merchant Navy officer trainees for progression to qualifications which form part of deck and engineer officer training programmes.

-This NC has been designed to provide the relevant mix of competencies to enable career progression whilst at the same time providing an articulation route to HNC/HNDs currently used in training programmes for Merchant Navy officers.
+This NC has been designed to provide the relevant mix of competencies to enable career progression while at the same time providing an articulation route to HNC/HNDs currently used in training programmes for Merchant Navy officers.

 This qualification is offered in specialist marine colleges.